connorrothschild/v4/src/routes/post/svelte-scrollytelling.md

 <iframe loading="lazy" src="https://svelte.dev/repl/02141d866af743f18546e988ca8ce721?version=3.38.3
 " width="100%" height='600' title="A simple Svelte scatterplot"></iframe>

-Now that we have a chart, we can begin introducing what we've learned about scrollytelling and tween to build our first scrollytelling visualization!
+Nice!
+This (admittedly imperfect) chart will be a good starting point for our final scrollytelling visualization.
+Let's combine what we've learned about tweening, scrolltytelling, and this chart to finish up.

 ## Step 2: Tween x and y positions